FajerAA4/ICS344_DVSA_Project/lesson-3-data-exposure/README.md

 The check runs **before** the function builds an S3 client, lists objects, generates the ZIP, or creates a pre-signed URL.
 A non-admin request returns immediately with a generic error and never touches S3.
 The check accepts both `True` (boolean) and `"true"` (string) so the function works whether the caller is API Gateway (which serializes everything to strings) or another Lambda (which can pass real booleans).

-> ⚠️ This is a starting fix.
-The most robust version reads the caller's identity from the verified JWT (`token["scope"]` or a Cognito group claim) instead of trusting an `isAdmin` field in the event body, since clients shouldn't be able to set their own admin flag.
-For this lesson the `isAdmin` check is enough to demonstrate the principle and stop the exploit.

 ## Verification

 Re-run the same `{ "year": "2026", "month": "04" }` test event after deploying the patch.
 The Lambda now returns: